AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 1. In Adobe Dynamic Media Classic, in the Browse panel, navigate to the video and select it.
 1. Go to **[!UICONTROL File]** > **[!UICONTROL Reprocess]**.
-1. In the Reprocess Assets dialog box, expand **[!UICONTROL EVideo Options]**, then do one of the following:
+1. In the Reprocess Assets dialog box, expand **[!UICONTROL Video Options]**, then do one of the following:
    * Best practice is to use the following method.
 Select **Adaptive Video**.
      See [Adaptive Video (default)](application-setup.md#adaptive-video-default).
    * Optional.
 If you want to use individual encoding settings, expand **[!UICONTROL Single Encoding Presets]**, and then select the encoding options you want for Desktop, Mobile, and Tablet.